fishpercolator/revelry/README.md

 Creating a project
 ------------------

-    $ reverend new myproject
+    $ revelry new myproject

-    $ reverend new myproject -t "My amazing presentation" -d "A short description of my presentation"
+    $ revelry new myproject -t "My amazing presentation" -d "A short description of my presentation"

 The anatomy of a Revelry project
 ---------------------------------